List of Yu-Gi-Oh! Sevens characters: Goha Enterprises

-The Number 6 among the "Top of the Hexagon", the six executives of the Goha Enterprises, and she is sent to Goha #7 Elementary undercover as a transfer student to investigate Rush Dueling.
-Mimi aspires to ascend to the rank of Goha President.
-Mimi is demoted for her failure to keep her fellow Tops in check when they attempted to fire Nail.
+The Number 6 among the "Top of the Hexagon", the six executives of the Goha Enterprises, who is sent to Goha #7 Elementary undercover as a transfer student to investigate Rush Dueling.
+Mimi aspires to ascend to the rank of Goha President, but is demoted for her failure to keep her fellow Tops in check when they attempted to fire Nail.
 However, she discovers the Goha President after he collapses and becomes the new President after being chosen by the President Drone.
 She is evicted from her position after the return of the Goha 6.
-In the end of the series, she becomes the Vice-President of Goha Enterprises.
+At the end of the series, she becomes the Vice-President of Goha Enterprises.